How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 Conclusion

-However, while Incogniton's real fingerprints make your automation software less likely to be detected as a bot, you should always use these tools responsibly and ethically.
+However, while Incogniton's real fingerprints make your automation software less likely to be detected as a bot, you should always use these tools responsibly.
+Be mindful of each website's terms of service and uphold ethical scraping practices.

 • Respect robots.txt files